-The Fire Department primarily aims to serve residents of the City of Calistoga.
+The City Fire Department primarily aims to serve residents of the City of Calistoga by protecting lives, property and environment from medical emergencies, hazardous materials incidents, fires and other disasters.
 For example, the retirement age population residing in the three mobile home parks within the City boundaries depend largely on the Calistoga Fire Department for emergency medical services.
 Additionally, the Department also has agreements to automatically respond to emergencies in both unincorporated Napa and Sonoma Counties.
-During a typical year, the

-Department responds to approximately 1,000 emergencies within a 96-square mile service area.
-Specifically, in the unincorporated area of Napa County near the City, the Calistoga Fire Department provides emergency medical, rescue, and fire suppression and protection services to a zone that is defined by contract, as shown in Figure 4-8, below.
+During a typical year, the Department responds to approximately 1,000 emergencies within a 96-square mile service area22.
+Specifically, in the unincorporated area of Napa County near the City, the Calistoga Fire Department provides emergency medical, rescue, and fire suppression and protection services to a zone that is defined by contract23, as shown in Figure 4-8, below.
 Services to unincorporated Sonoma County, to the north, are provided via a three-way automatic aid agreement with the County of Sonoma and the Knights Valley Volunteer Fire Company.
 However, mutual aid is not often requested and calls ranged between three and thirty calls per year during the 2011 - 2014 timeframe (Sonoma LAFCO, 2014).
 Fire protection is particularly important because the unincorporated area surrounding Calistoga is within the Urban Wildland Interface, a geographic area that CalFire defines as a "Fire Hazard Severity Zone" in accordance with the Public Resources Code and the Government Code.
-Please see Figure 4-7, above.
+Please see Figure 4-7 (next page).